opensearch-project/project-website/_posts/2025-08-25-advancing-search-with-opensearch-v3-neural-sparse-models-and-mulitilingual-retrieval-model.markdown

 has_science_table: true
 ---

 Neural sparse search is a powerful and efficient method for semantic retrieval in OpenSearch.
-It encodes text into (token, weight) entries, allowing OpenSearch to index and search efficiently using Lucene’s inverted index.
+It encodes text into (token, weight) entries, allowing OpenSearch to index and search efficiently using Lucene's inverted index.
 Since its introduction in [OpenSearch 2.11](https://opensearch.org/blog/improving-document-retrieval-with-sparse-semantic-encoders/) and the improvements brought by the [v2 series](https://opensearch.org/blog/neural-sparse-v2-models/), neural sparse search has delivered strong search relevance alongside the efficiency benefits of inference‑free retrieval.
-Today, we’re excited to share two major advancements:
+Today, we're excited to share two major advancements:

-* **The v3 series of neural sparse models** – our most accurate sparse retrieval models to date, delivering substantial gains in search relevance while maintaining lightweight, inference‑free efficiency.
+* **The v3 series of neural sparse models** – Our most accurate sparse retrieval models to date, delivering substantial gains in search relevance while maintaining lightweight, inference‑free efficiency.
-* **A new multilingual retrieval model** – the first multilingual neural sparse retrieval model in OpenSearch.
+* **A new multilingual retrieval model** – The first multilingual neural sparse retrieval model in OpenSearch.

 ## Neural sparse search v3 models: Advancing search relevance

 We are excited to announce the release of our v3 neural sparse models:

-* **v3-distill**: Building on the success of the v2-distill model, v3-distill delivers higher search relevance (0.517 NDCG@10 vs. 0.504 for v2-distill) through improved training, while retaining its lightweight architecture for fast ingestion and low memory usage.
+* **v3-distill**: Building on the success of the v2-distill model, v3-distill delivers higher search relevance (0.517 NDCG@10 vs. 0.504 for v2-distill) through improved training while retaining its lightweight architecture for fast ingestion and low memory usage.
-* **v3-gte**: Our most accurate v3 model, offering the best search relevance across all benchmarks (0.546 NDCG@10 vs. 0.517 for v3-distill), while maintaining the high efficiency and low-latency performance of doc-only sparse retrieval.
+* **v3-gte**: Our most accurate v3 model, offering the best search relevance across all benchmarks (0.546 NDCG@10 vs. 0.517 for v3-distill) while maintaining the high efficiency and low-latency performance of doc-only sparse retrieval.

 The v3 models are now available in both [OpenSearch](https://docs.opensearch.org/latest/ml-commons-plugin/pretrained-models/) and [Hugging Face](https://huggingface.co/opensearch-projecthttps://huggingface.co/opensearch-project).